NicolasLopezIT/NicolasLopezIT/README.md

 - 👋 Hi, I’m @NicolasLopezIT
 - 👀 I’m interested in anything techy
-- 🌱 I’m currently learning Infomation Technology
+- 🌱 UCF Graduate in Infomation Technology
 - 💞️ I’m looking to collaborate on upcoming techy projects
-- 📫 How to reach me through: email: nicklj167@gmail.com; linkIn:
+- 📫 How to reach me through: email: itnicolaslopez@gmail.com; linkIn: https://www.linkedin.com/in/nicolas-lopez-it
+-     Aspiring to be a white hat hacker      -

 <!---
 NicolasLopezIT/NicolasLopezIT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.